CLIP-AUTT: Test-Time Personalization with Action Unit Prompting for Fine-Grained Video Emotion Recognition: Results and Discussion

 \textbf{Implementation Details.} All models are optimized using the AdamW optimizer with a learning rate of $1\times10^{-3}$ and a weight decay of $1\times10^{-4}$.
 For \ours, we use a batch size of 8, processing eight video clips simultaneously.
 The AU adapter and emotion classifier are implemented as two-layer MLPs.
 The temporal encoder is a lightweight 1D CNN composed of a single linear layer, followed by a Gated Linear Unit (GLU) and average pooling for temporal aggregation.
 For \ourstt, the model operates in a video-level test-time setting, where one video is processed at a time for each subject.
 Thus, the batch size is set to 1.

 \textbf{Baseline Methods.} We report results using two standard evaluation metrics. {Weighted Average Recall (\war)}, which measures the overall classification accuracy. {\fonescore-score}, which provides a balanced measure of precision and recall under imbalanced conditions.
 We include two sets of baseline comparisons in our study.
 First, for \ours, we compare our approach against existing video-based FER methods.
 These include the CLIP-ViT-B/32~\cite{radford2021learning} backbone without any fine-tuning, {CLIP-ViT-B/32}\textsuperscript{$\dagger$}, which performs complete end-to-end fine-tuning of the CLIP model, and {EmoCLIP (Adapter)}~\cite{foteinopoulou2024emoclip}, where only the adapter layers are trained.
 We also compare with {X-CLIP}~\cite{ni2022expanding} and {Exp-CLIP}~\cite{zhao2025enhancing}, which train a projection head and leverage LLMs to extract facial expression descriptions for supervision.
 Second, for \ourstt, we compare against several image-based SoTA TTA methods, including {TPT}~\cite{shu2022test}, {TDA}~\cite{karmanov2024efficient}, {DPE}~\cite{zhang2024dual}, {PromptAlign}~\cite{abdul2023align}, and {ReTA}~\cite{liang2025advancing}.
 Further, we adapt the action recognition video-based {T3AL}~\cite{liberatori2024test} method for our classification task.
 To ensure a fair comparison, we use the CLIP-ViT-B/32\textsuperscript{$\dagger$} backbone, which is fine-tuned on the source subject of each dataset. \textbf{Prompts.} For all methods, we use the prompt \emph{``a person with an expression of [CLS]''}, which has been shown to work effectively in prior FER work~\cite{zhao2025enhancing}.
-See suppl. materials for additional details on implementation, baselines, and prompt selection.